in ,

 • Encourages a healthy weight.

-People who follow a vegetarian diet also have lower body mass indexes (BMIs) than those who follow other diets.
+People who follow a vegetarian diet also have a lower body mass index (BMI) than those who follow other diets.

 A healthy body weight can help you control your blood sugar and lower your risk of diabetes complications.